Trilok Singh Chitarkar: Last days at Patiala

-Jotinder Singh youngest son of the artist, was living and looking after them.
-Wife of the artist left for heavenly abode on June 6, 1990.
-The Artist wrote his will on July 13, 1990 that he will continue to dedicate himself to art work and his son Jotinder Singh will be the owner of all his works thereafter.
+Jotinder Singh, youngest son of the artist, was living and looking after them.
+His wife died on 6 June 1990.
+The Artist wrote his will on 13 July 1990 that he will continue to dedicate himself to art work and his son Jotinder Singh will be the owner of all his works thereafter.
 He also wrote in the Will that his son looked after them like Gurdev Mata and Gurdev Pita and takes care of his works with love and devotion.

 He completed his last painting a day before his death.
-He was honoured for his contribution to art at Ludhiana two days before his death i.e. December 9, 1990.
+He was honoured for his contribution to art at Ludhiana two days before his death i.e. 9 December 1990.

 Last day.
-On December 11, 1990, he got ready in morning as usual and asked his son to take his photograph before leaving for Delhi.
+On 11 December 1990, he got ready in morning as usual and asked his son to take his photograph before leaving for Delhi.
 Then he went to Municipal committee for street work and became unconscious sitting with Executive Officer.
 They immediately took him to Rajindra Hospital.
 Doctors declared him dead.
 Harpal Kaur w/o Jotinder Singh went to the hospital and brought his body.
 The last day photograph has been fixed on title page of Ph.D research thesis - Art of Trilok Singh.

 The artist always felt that life is too short, there is still lot is to be done.
 He devoted 58 years of his life in the field of art.

 Awards and honors

-Then Chief Minister of Punjab Giani Zail Singh had inaugurated his Art Gallery Chitralok, Patiala in year 1973 and also named a street as Chitra-Lok Marg after him.
+Giani Zail Singh, the then Chief Minister of Punjab inaugurated his art gallery Chitralok, in Patiala in 1973. and named a street Chitra-Lok Marg after him.